Painting in Any Weather: Tips for Sun, Rain, and Snow

 Allow extra drying time

-In cold weather, drying times can double or even triple.
-Make sure the area you’re painting is well-ventilated and continue to protect it from freezing for at least 24 to 48 hours after application.
-Carefully follow re-coat windows recommended on the product specifications.
+In cold weather, drying times may double or even triple.
+Keep the area well ventilated and protect it from freezing for at least 24–48 hours after application.
+Follow the recoat windows in the product specifications carefully.

-With the proper planning and precautions, you absolutely can achieve a professional finish despite old man winter’s chill.
-So don’t shy away from those painting projects just because of a little snow!
-Stay cozy, go slowly, and enjoy bringing color to an otherwise gray landscape.
+With thoughtful planning and precautions, you can achieve a professional finish despite winter’s chill.
+Don’t shy away from projects because of a little snow—stay cozy, work methodically, and enjoy adding color to a gray landscape.

 Choosing Paints and Primers for Various Climates

-When painting outdoors, the weather can play a big role in your project’s success.
-Choosing the right paints and primers for your climate will help ensure a long-lasting finish.
+Weather plays a big role in outdoor painting success.
+Selecting paints and primers suited to your climate helps ensure a durable, long‑lasting finish.

 Hot and Humid Weather